 Advantages: Invisible joints.
 Integrated sinks.
 Scratches can be polished out.
 Heat and stain resistant.

 Disadvantages: Is not as durable as some other work surfaces.

 Quartz is probably the most commonly used worktop in bespoke kitchens.
 It’s an engineered stone made from a mixture of natural quartz and man made resins.
 It looks and feels like natural stone and comes in a mind-boggling range of colours and styles.
 Quartz manufacturers are now able to produce incredibly realistic patterns that mimic natural marbles and stones.

 Advantages: Looks and feels like natural stone.
 Huge range of colours and styles.
 Relatively heat, stain and scratch resistant.
 Reasonably priced.

 Disadvantages: Not many!
 Not quite as heat and stain resistant as granite or stainless steel.

-Granite is a very popular choice for kitchen worktops – like stainless steel it’s practically indestructible - stain proof and heat proof, and very hard to scratch.
+Granite is a very popular choice for kitchen worktops – it’s extremely durable - heat proof and mostly stain proof, and very hard to scratch.
 It comes in a big range of colours and patterns, though lighter colours tend to be rarer and much more expensive.

 Advantages: Probably the most durable worktop material there is.
 Extremely resistant to heat, stains, scratches and general wear and tear.

 Disadvantages: Expensive.
 Standard colour range is generally quite dark and not to everyone’s taste.
+It’s mostly good with stains but you still need to be careful with acidic liquids like lemon juice.
 Lighter, plainer granites are more expensive.